-- 1. Set the type of heating and temperature or level. - 2.
+- 1. Set the operating mode, and temperature or level. - 2.
 Set the cooking time. - 3.
-Before starting, touch the field again once.
-The end time is highlighted white in the display.

-4. Set a later end time using the rotary selector.
+Before starting, touch the D field again once.
+The end time is highlighted white in the display. - 4.
+Set a later end time using the rotary selector.

-The value is applied after a few seconds, or touch the 1 field again.
+The value is applied after a few seconds, or touch the 🖸 field again.
 The end time is shown in the display under the operating mode and temperature or level.

-5. Press the Start/Stop button to start.
+Press the D Start/Stop button to start.
 The time at which the appliance will start is shown in the display.